Safely Working with Gas Discharge Lamps and

 endoscopes.

-The arc is larger and less intense than that of a short arc lamp.
-Typical
+arc is larger and less intense than that of a short arc lamp.
+Typical power

-power input is hundreds of watts per centimeter of arc length, but gets to
+input is hundreds of watts per centimeter of arc length, but gets to a few

-and projection applications where the intensity of the HMI arc is adequate
+projection applications where the intensity of the HMI arc is adequate since

-since they cost less and last longer and are more efficient than true
+they cost less and last longer and are more efficient than true short arc lamps.

 HID Automotive Headlights

-beam, then halogen.
-Now, get ready for - drum roll please! - high intensity
+then halogen.
+Now, get ready for - drum roll please! - high intensity discharge

-discharge lamps with sophisticated controllers.
-High-end automobiles from
+lamps with sophisticated controllers.
+High-end automobiles from makers like BMW,

-makers like BMW, Porsche, Audi, Lexus, and now Lincoln are coming equipped
+Porsche, Audi, Lexus, and now Lincoln are coming equipped with novel headlight

-lamps.
-Thus, even when the efficiency of the DC-DC converter is taken
+Thus, even when the efficiency of the DC-DC converter is taken into

-into consideration, the lower power input can actually result in much
+consideration, the lower power input can actually result in much brighter

-brighter headlights than are possible with halogen bulbs.
-This reduced
+headlights than are possible with halogen bulbs.
+This reduced power also leads

-power also leads to cooler operation and less drain on the battery and
+to cooler operation and less drain on the battery and alternator.

-thus covered under the bumper to bumper warranty for 100,000 miles.
-As
+covered under the bumper to bumper warranty for 100,000 miles.
+As a practical

-a practical matter, the HID lamp may outlast the automobile.
-Since
+matter, the HID lamp may outlast the automobile.
+Since warranty replacement of

 - Spectral output - the light from the HID lamp is richer in blue (and more

-system to be optimized to direct light more effectively to where it is
+to be optimized to direct light more effectively to where it is needed and

 In order to make this practical - even for a $40,000 Lexus - special DC-DC